kokufu/Barenote/README.md

 ## Examples
   - [sample01](https://kokufu.github.io/Barenote/sample/sample01.html)
     The simplest sample.
-There is only one barenote.
+There is only one Barenote.
   - [sample02](https://kokufu.github.io/Barenote/sample/sample02.html)
-    There are more than two barenote in a page.
+    There are more than two Barenote in a page.
   - [sample03](https://kokufu.github.io/Barenote/sample/sample03.html)
-    Another pattern of that there are more than two barenote in a page.
+    Another pattern of that there are more than two Barenote in a page.
   - [sample04](https://kokufu.github.io/Barenote/sample/sample04.html)
     How to modify the floating note display.